nibla007/mataffaren-case/readme.md

 - Checks if the current product is on a campaign
 - If the current product and the next product are on campaign, continue to the next iteration
-- If the first product's priceValue is less than the second product's price
+- If the first product's priceValue is greater than the second product's priceValue, fail the test
 - If the prices are not in ascending order, fail the test

 ## 6 | Test pastej price-desc